DaetwylerStephan/multi-scale-image-analysis/docs/Cell_CurvatureAnalysis.rst

 using the `Set Path <https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html>`_ button in Matlab (Home > Environment > Set Path> Add with subfolders).

-To run the cell curvature analysis of a cell, open ``runMeasureCurvature.m``, which is the main run script to extract the cell curvature and generate a Collada file for visualization by typing "edit runMeasureCurvature" in in Matlab's command window.
-Then revise the "imageDirectory" for loading data and "saveDirectory" for saving results.
+To run the cell curvature analysis of a cell, open ``runMeasureCurvature.m`` by typing "edit runMeasureCurvature" in Matlab's command window. ``runMeasureCurvature.m`` is the main script to extract the cell curvature and generate a Collada file for visualization.
+In this script, revise the "imageDirectory" for loading the data and "saveDirectory" for saving the results.
 Save the changes and run the function by typing "runMeasureCurvature" in Matlab's command window.